Office of Inspector General for the Department of Transportation: Audit

 The Office of Auditing and Evaluation supervises and conducts independent and objective audits and other reviews of DOT programs and activities to ensure they operate economically, efficiently, and effectively.
 This office is divided according to specific DOT program areas into four sub-offices: Aviation; Information Technology and Financial Management; Surface Transportation; and Acquisition and Procurement.

 Leadership

 In 2006, President George W. Bush appointed U.S. Marine Corps Brigadier General Calvin L. Scovel III, to become the Transportation Department's Inspector General (I.G.)
 In January 2020, Scovel announced his retirement.
 In May 2020, President Donald Trump nominated Eric Soskin, a senior trial attorney in the Department of Justice for the last 14 years.
 He was from Indiana and was selected to replace Scovel.
 Soskin was confirmed by the Senate in December 2020.
-Mr. Soskin was sworn in was sworn in as the Inspector General of the U.S. Department of Transportation on January 11, 2021.
+Soskin was sworn in as the Inspector General of the U.S. Department of Transportation on January 11, 2021.
+Trump fired Soskin on January 24, 2025.